-This web site is curated by Professor Lois Gander, Q.C., Faculty of Extension, University of Alberta.
+This web site is curated by Lois Gander, Q.C., Professor Emeritus, University of Alberta.

 Lois Gander, Q.C.